-Nature Is a Haunted House
+Nature Is A Haunted House

 Nature is a Haunted House is a series of installation works that incorporate painting, drawing, found objects, sculpture, insect and plant material, and decorative objects.

 The show features animal, insect, and plant life that exists near humans, with both unfortunate and beneficial outcomes.
 These works are informed by the slow, accumulated examination of the wild and domestic life on North Mountain in the Hot Springs National Park where I live and work.
-Each piece is an attempt to fix and capture an intimate experience of this permeable boundary between the natural and the human.
+Each piece is an attempt to fix and capture an experience of this permeable boundary between the natural and the human.

 A Small Piece of Turf, 2019, watercolor, colored pencil, gesso, dura-lar, grass plant in resin, table